Migrate from React Native CLI to Expo CLI

 Edit this page

-To migrate from npx react-native init
+To migrate from React Native CLI (npx @react-native-community/cli@latest init

-to Expo CLI, you'll need to install the expo
+) to Expo CLI, you'll need to install the expo

 package, which includes the Expo Modules API and Expo CLI.
 This guide covers the installation step, the benefits of using Expo CLI, and how to compile and run your project after migrating to Expo CLI.